\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Methods

 (ii) Suppose ${\bf E}\left(\omega\right)=E\left(1,i,0\right)$ with $E$ a real value for a circularly polarized light.
 As $L_{xy}\left(\omega\right)=0$ and ${\bf F}\left(\omega\right)=E^{2}\left(0,0,-1\right)$, we have

-\subsection{Wannier interpolation and the computation of the covariant derivative $\frac{D\rho}{D{\bf k}}$}
+\subsection{Wannier interpolation and the computation of the covariant derivative $\frac{D\rho_{k}}{D{\bf k}}$}

-The Wannier interpolation based on maximally localized Wannier functions of electronic and electronic scattering quantities has been widely employed to simulate various physical properties.\cite{marzari2012maximally,wang2006ab,xu2024spin,xu2020spin,xu2021giant,xu2023substrate} The Wannier interpolation contains four steps: (i) The electronic and electronic scattering quantities are first calculated on coarse wavevector (k- or q-point) meshes, e.g., 6$\times$6$\times$6 and 12$\times$12 for 3D and 2D systems respectively. (ii) Secondly, they are transformed to the corresponding real-space matrix elements with (real-space) localized Wannier functions (WFs) as basis. (iii) Thirdly, physical quantities are transformed back to the reciprocal space.
-At this step, quantities on very fine wavevector meshes (e.g., 2000$\times$2000) or at many arbitrary wavevectors in Wannier representation are obtained.
-In Wannier representation, the basis are the smooth Bloch-like functions described below. (iv) Finally, Wannier representation is replaced by the eigenbasis representation where the basis are the Bloch eigenstates of the Wannier-interpolated Hamiltonian.
-Thus, physical properties can be conveniently calculated with quantities in the eigenbasis representation with converged number of wavevectors.
+The Wannier interpolation based on maximally localized Wannier functions of electronic quantities has been widely employed to simulate various physical properties.\citep{marzari2012maximally,wang2006ab,xu2024spin,xu2020spin,xu2021giant,xu2023substrate} The Wannier interpolation contains four steps: (i) The electronic quantities are first calculated on coarse k meshes, e.g., 6$\times$6$\times$6 and 12$\times$12 for 3D and 2D systems respectively. (ii) Secondly, they are transformed to the corresponding real-space matrix elements with (real-space) localized Wannier functions (WFs) as basis. (iii) Thirdly, electronic quantities are transformed back to the reciprocal space.
+At this step, quantities on very fine k meshes (e.g., 2000$\times$2000) or at many arbitrary k-points in Wannier representation are obtained.
+In Wannier representation, the basis functions are the smooth Bloch-like functions (see Eq. \ref{eq:uW} below). (iv) Finally, Wannier representation is replaced by the eigenbasis representation where the basis functions are the Bloch eigenstates of the Wannier-interpolated Hamiltonian.
+Thus, physical properties can be conveniently calculated with electronic quantities in the eigenbasis representation with converged number of k-points.

 In this subsection, different representations are used to express electronic quantities.
 Therefore, for clarity, no additional notation or superscript is used for the eigenbasis representation, while superscript $W$ is used for the Wannier representation.
 Note that all equations above this subsection use the eigenbasis representation.